webwriter-app/webwriter/docs/index.md

   - It's just a file!
 Use any cloud storage such as Dropbox, Google Drive, etc. or even use a USB drive
   - It's just a web page!
 Add it to any LMS (such as Moodle) or any CMS (such as WordPress) or even host it on your own web server

-## Installation
-Use the buttons to download an installer for your platform and run it.
-After the installation is complete, WebWriter will be available on your system.

 ## Learn More

 ### Explainers